1994 Stanley Cup playoffs: Conference semifinals

-Eastern Conference Semifinals
+Eastern Conference semifinals

 (1) New York Rangers vs. (7) Washington Capitals

 This was the fourth playoff meeting between these two teams, with Washington winning two of the previous three series.
 They last met in the 1991 Patrick Division Semifinals, which Washington won in six games.
+New York won five of the six games in this year's regular season series.

+Brian Leetch's goal with 3:28 left in the third period of game five won the series for the Rangers and sent them to the conference finals for the first time since 1986.

 (3) New Jersey Devils vs. (4) Boston Bruins

 This was the second playoff meeting between these two teams.
 Their only previous meeting was in the 1988 Prince of Wales Conference Final, which Boston won in seven games.
+These teams split their four-game regular season series.